dsccommunity/DFSDsc/Modules/xDFS/DSCResources/MSFT_xDFSReplicationGroupFolder/README.md

 - FilenameToExclude
 - DirectoryNameToExclude

-In most cases just setting the Folders property in the xDFSReplicationGroup resource will be acceptable.
+In most cases just setting the Folders property in the DFSDscReplicationGroup resource will be acceptable.